MewsSystems/gitbook-distributor-guide/distributor-widget/use-cases/use-own-date-inputs.md

 ## Code

 Comments with numbers have more details below the code.
+[This guide is written for production environment](./use-own-date-inputs.md#4-this-guide-is-written-for-production-environment)

 ```html
 <!DOCTYPE html>